-Pro Tip: Before you add bullet points to a resume for warehousing, think, "What does a warehouse associate do?"
+Pro Tip: Before you add bullet points to a resume for warehousing, think, "What does a warehouse worker do?"
 Pick accomplishments that match.

 Want your warehouse resume to stand out like a "Caution: Wet Floor" sign?
 See our guide: "How to Put Your Education on a Resume [Tips & Examples]"

 How to Show Your Warehouse Skills for Resume